michalboros/dmblock/cvicenie-02/Mini_zadanie_1_utxohunt/README.md

 	sendToAddressString

-	prevAddressString (the address of the "BTC secret key" pubkey)
+	prevAddressString (the address of the "BTC secret..." pubkey)

 	wire.NewTxOut (change the amount to less than the input amount.
 A few thousand less is enough of a fee)